-New England Wood Trust is a charity formed in 1980 to raise funds to buy and support New England Wood as a nature reserve for the benefit of the people of Cuckfield and the surrounding area.In 2022 the charity converted to a charitable incorporated organisation (CIO) to simplify trustee administration.
+New England Wood Trust was formed as a charity in 1980 to raise funds to buy and support New England Wood, a 27 acre broadleaf wood between Cuckfield and Ansty as a nature reserve for the benefit of the people of Cuckfield and the surrounding area.

-The wood is maintained by a group of volunteers including some of the trustees who meet most Mondays throughout the year and most Wednesdays during winter months.
+New England Wood and the adjacent land is maintained by a group of volunteers including some of the trustees who meet most Mondays throughout the year and most Wednesdays during winter months.

 Since early 2023 we have been felling ash trees weakened or killed by a fungal infection that causes die-back making them potentially dangerous to visitors to the wood.